tekumara/notes/git-diff.md

 `git diff main..r2` is equivalent to `git diff main r2` (see above).

 `git diff main...r2` determines the merge base of main and r2, ie: their common ancestor, and then shows the diff between r2 and the merge base.
 Equivalent to `git diff $(git merge-base main r2)..r2`. `r2...main` will show a different set of changes, ie: the diff between main and the merge base.
+To include staged and unstaged changes in this comparison while you are on `r2`, diff the working tree against the merge base instead: `git diff --merge-base main` (or `git diff $(git merge-base main HEAD)`).

 If there are multiple possible merge bases, it'll pick the most recent one. `git merge-base main r2` shows the merge base (use `--all` to see all).